 Then enter the maximum number of values you wish to record in the RECORD VALUES [MAX 32767] field.
-Please note: Recording can also be stopped earlier by clicking STOP RECORD, the data recorded so far will not be lost whether you want to overwrite the existing file or not.
+Please note: Recording can also be stopped earlier by clicking STOP RECORD, the data recorded so far will not be lost.

 The TOTAL RECORD TIME field indicates how long recording will take (in days, hours, minutes, and seconds) if all data are recorded.